UK Health Insurance for International Students: Coverage & Benefits

 • Vaccinations and Prescriptions: Often covers costs of essential vaccinations and prescription medications.

-The UK insurance fees for international students will differ according to the nature of the plan you take.
+The UK insurance fees for international students might differ depending on the nature of the plan you take.
 On a general note, for most routes of immigration, the health surcharge normally turns out to be around £470 annually.
-The cost of private insurance plans will differ based on your need and level of coverage.
+The cost of private insurance plans might differ based on your needs and level of coverage.

 The insurance plans target students of different ages; in most situations, however, they include those aged between 18 and 30.
 A few may extend beyond this age limit, depending on the provider.